dschewchenko/big.esm/README.md

 ## Compatibility

 `big.esm` is compatible with all modern browsers and Node.js 10+.
 It uses `BigInt` internally, so it is not compatible with older browsers and Node.js versions.
-On info from [caniuse.com](https://caniuse.com/#feat=bigint) `BigInt` is supported by 95.25% of all browsers(as of 2023-05-12).
+On info from [caniuse.com](https://caniuse.com/#feat=bigint) `BigInt` is supported by 96.47% of all browsers(as of 2023-06-25).

 ## Notes

 - `big.esm` is not a drop-in replacement for `big.js`.
 It does not support the same API and does not have the same functionality.
 It is a completely different library.
-- `powBig()` and `sqrtBig()` are heavy and slow operations.
-They are implemented using the Newton's method and exponentiation by squaring algorithms.
-Use them with caution, especially with large numbers.
+- `sqrtBig()` is heavy and slow operation.
+It's implemented using the Newton's method with nth root calculation.
 In most cases, there will be no problems.

 ## API